fluffy-melli/MoliDB/README.md

 All data is transmitted and received using **AES encryption**, ensuring sensitive information is handled securely.
 You can find client code examples in [example.md](/md/example.md).

+> **Unallowed IPs will be denied access**
+MoliDB blocks connections from IPs that are not included in the configured allowed IP list, further enhancing the security of the database.

+> **⚠️Warning**: If `allow-ip` is an empty array (`[]`) in the config.json, all connections will be allowed.
+This setting can be very insecure, so use it with caution.

 ---

 ### 🚀 **Installation Instructions**